Glossary

 Trigger meals with high densitybehavior-linked risk zonesadd pre-plan alternatives

 Pair this with food logging and macro tracking workflows for stronger trend context.
+If a normal food log tells you what happened, the diary should tell you what keeps causing it.

 Related